-A vocational course for original songwriters and musicians
+A vocational course for original songwriters and musicians (also available as a four-year Integrated Masters).

 Why study Commercial Music?